thecdcd/thecdcd.github.io/_posts/2015-11-05-containerize-python-script.md

 # Build It
 Use the `build` command to build the new image.
 The tag argument (`-t`) allows naming the resulting image -- without it the image can only be identified through a hash.

+Run "`docker build -t twitch-channels-app .`" -- the "`.`" references the local directory with `twitchcounts.py`.

 {% highlight text linenos %}
 $ sudo docker build -t twitch-channels-app .
 Sending build context to Docker daemon 70.14 kB